-Following a successful CONNECT, NetEx/eFT returns several informative messages, the exact syntax of which depends upon the host to which a connection is being made.
-The first message above indicates that an initial network connection was established to the NetEx/eFT Responder (Service Initiator or service 'USER').
+Following a successful CONNECT, eFT returns several informative messages, the exact syntax of which depends upon the host to which a connection is being made.
+The first message above indicates that an initial network connection was established to the eFT Responder (Service Initiator or service 'EFT').
 Following that message are several lines of information surrounded by equal signs (= = =).
 The information between the equal signs is returned by the remote operating system at login time.
-This information is not necessarily important to NetEx/eFT but may be to the user logging in.
-Next is a NetEx/eFT message indicating that a successful login occurred.
+This information is not necessarily important to eFT but may be to the user logging in.
+Next is an eFT message indicating that the login attempt was successful.
 Finally a message may appear that informs the user of the name of the network service handling the connection.

 Besides the additional parameters that can be passed directly to the remote login procedure, the CONNECT command also has several qualifiers associated with it.
 The use of most of these qualifiers is a function of the remote host.
 Refer to the User's Guide for the remote host for more information.
-"Command Descriptions" describing the CONNECT command will also assist in the use of this command and its qualifiers.
+The part of the "Command Descriptions" section describing the CONNECT command will also help in the use of this command and its qualifiers.